 The time to foreclose on your lien claim is within 1 year after filing the claim.
 If the deadline is steadily approaching, and there is no indication that you will be getting paid, it may be time to bring an action to enforce the lien.
 Even if you file a lawsuit on the day before the deadline, you’ll be fine.
 Once the action is filed, the lien will remain valid until the end of the legal proceedings.

 Keep in mind that owners have the ability to shorten the deadline to foreclose.
-This is known as a Notice of Contest of Lien.
-If the owner files this notice, the time limit is reduced to only 60 days.
+If the owner files a Notice of Contest of Lien, they reduce your enforcement deadline to only 60 days.
 If they file an Act to Show Cause, you must take action within 20 days.